 - Regularly cleaning and getting your HVAC system inspected

 Some homeowners make the mistake of believing that typical pleated air conditioner filters protect them from allergens.
 While these filters keep large debris and dust from damaging the equipment, they don’t do much to protect your sinuses from minuscule allergens.

-To remove allergens from your home’s indoor air you need high-energy particulate air filters or HEPA filters.
+High-energy particulate air filters, often known as HEPA filters, are necessary to purify the air within your home of allergens.
 These are the best HVAC filters for those who suffer from allergies.
 They are made from layers of glass fibers that are formed into a plated paper-like material.